Frequently Asked Questions

 What are the benefits of having a Water Commission?

-Partnering to form the Grand Prairie Water Commission gives our Member Communities a solution that provides numerous benefits.
+The Grand Prairie Water Commission gives our Member Communities a solution that provides numerous benefits.

-• It’s Future-Focused - This program represents a monumental opportunity for the Commission Member Communities.
-It’s a chance to supply our Member Communities with a high quality, sustainable water source today and for the future.
-As a part of the Grand Prairie Water Commission, Member Communities gain the flexibility to scale up their system, which will support growth.
+It’s Future-Focused - This program represents a monumental opportunity for the Commission Member communities.
+It’s a chance to supply our member communities with a high quality, sustainable water source today and for the future.
+As a part of the Grand Prairie Water Commission, member communities gain the flexibility to scale up their system, which will support growth.
 Over time, as the region grows, the system becomes even more economical.

 What is the Program?

-A map showing the various components of the
+A map showing the various components of the Program is shown.

 What is the Program Budget?